21pravi/Telecom_Churn_Prediction/README.md

 # Telecom_Churn_Prediction
-Domain: Telecommunication Industry Title: Customer Churn Prediction for Telecommunication Company: Enabling Targeted Retention Offers using Machine Learning
+Domain: Telecommunication Industry
+Title: Customer Churn Prediction for Telecommunication Company: Enabling Targeted Retention Offers using Machine Learning BUSINESS PROBLEM: Telecommunication Company XYZ faces the critical challenge of high customer churn rates, which impacts its business growth and profitability.
+To ensure sustained success, the company aims to implement an effective Customer Churn Prediction system using Machine Learning.
+The primary business problem is to accurately identify customers at risk of churning and devise personalized retention strategies to reduce churn and enhance overall customer loyalty.
+By leveraging advanced predictive analytics and targeted offers, the company aims to maximize customer retention and optimize its resources for customer acquisition, thereby securing long-term profitability and competitiveness in the highly competitive telecommunication industry.